atiilla/GeoIntel/examples/README.md

-# GeoSpy Library Examples
+# GeoIntel Library Examples

-This directory contains simple examples showing how to use GeoSpy as a library.
+This directory contains simple examples showing how to use GeoIntel as a library.

 ## Setup